You are currently viewing What parasites can humans get?

 Hookworms?

 Worms such as Hookworms can be the root cause of anemia and malnutrition by consuming large amounts of blood daily.
-The eggs are left behind in fecal matter to hatch and live in the soil until a human walks along barefoot or in the garden.
+The eggs are left behind in fecal matter to hatch and live in the soil until humans walk along barefoot or in the garden.
 They can burrow into the skin causing itching and possibly blisters.

 After circulating to the lung they “swim” to the trachea then are swallowed into the digestive tract to make a home.
 These buggers can lay 30,000 eggs each day.
 After they sink their teeth in, you will develop anemia, malnourishment, and listlessness a person may feel weak or mentally slow.
 They also cause diarrhea, nausea, and indigestion.